Flat-rate cards:

 - Activation windows (for rotating structures)

-Decision framework: concentration first
+Decision framework:

+Start with spending concentration.
 Ask this first: how much of your monthly spend sits in your top one or two categories?

 - Low concentration: flat-rate setup often wins in practice